Science-icons/ScIcons/README.md

 ## Future Additions

 There are no concrete plans to extend the available scicons.
+If the project does end up growing a taxonomy/tag system will be developed.

 Other contributers are welcome, scicon designed should be made in a cohesive manner.